GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Implementation Details

 \subsection{Details on Thin-plate-spline for WarpBench}

-As described in \cref{sec:warpbench} in the main paper, we develop WarpBench based on two open-source datasets: CO3D~\citep{reizenstein21co3d} (\textit{CO3D-Warp}) with object-centric clips and ScanNet++~\citep{dai2017scannet,yeshwanthliu2023scannetpp} (\textit{ScanNet-Warp}) with indoor scenes clips.
+As described in the main paper, we develop WarpBench based on two open-source datasets: CO3D~\cite{reizenstein21co3d} (\textit{CO3D-Warp}) with object-centric clips and ScanNet++~\cite{dai2017scannet,yeshwanthliu2023scannetpp} (\textit{ScanNet-Warp}) with indoor scenes clips.
 In total, \textsc{WarpBench} contains 100 object-centric clips (2{,}000 frames) and 100 scene-level clips (2{,}000 frames), spanning 50 object categories and 6 indoor environments.

-To simulate deformation artifacts, we inject temporally smooth non-rigid warps parameterized by thin-plate splines (TPS), as shown in \cref{fig:tps} in the main paper.
+To simulate deformation artifacts, we inject temporally smooth non-rigid warps parameterized by thin-plate splines (TPS).
 For each clip, we sample $K$ control points $c_i$ within the foreground mask via farthest-point sampling (FPS) to ensure coverage.
 Their 2D displacements $\mathbf{u}_{i,t} \in \mathbb{R}^2$ evolve under a simple temporal model.
 At each frame $t$, we fit a TPS warp that maps fixed control points $c_i$ to targets $y_{i,t}$:

-Specifically, we model the warp as an affine-plus-RBF mapping $f_t : \mathbb{R}^2 \!\to\! \mathbb{R}^2$ with a TPS basis $\phi(r) = r^2 \log r$.
+Specifically, we model the warp as an affine-plus-RBF mapping $f_t: \mathbb{R}^2 \!\to\! \mathbb{R}^2$ with a TPS basis $\phi(r) = r^2 \log r$.
 The mapping is defined as:

 where $A_t \in \mathbb{R}^{2\times 2}$, $a_t \in \mathbb{R}^2$, and $w_{i,t} \in \mathbb{R}^2$ are the TPS parameters.
 The dense forward displacement $U_t(p)$ at pixel $p$ is derived by:

 We localize the deformation with a feathered weight map $w(p) \in [0,1]$ to calculate $\tilde U_t(p)$, and subsequently enforce temporal smoothness via an exponential moving average $\bar U_t(p)$: